plemeri/Pytorch-Semantic-Segmentation-Example/README.md

 # Pytorch-Semantic-Segmentation-Example
 Example for semantic segmentation with pytorch
+This project is based on [Rethinking Atrous Convolution for Semantic Image Segmentation](https://arxiv.org/abs/1706.05587) and [Penn-Fudan Database for Pedestrian Detection and Segmentation](https://www.cis.upenn.edu/~jshi/ped_html/#pub1).

 ## Requirements
 * python 3.x